online Course

 After this module, you should be able to:

-• Identify the basic structures and functions of the respiratory tract.
+List the structures of the respiratory tract.

 Bowel Obstruction